 (2) Review and compile in the record the following information to determine the appropriateness of the foster caregiver for adoptive placement:

-(a) The most recent JFS 01653, "Medical Statement for Foster Care/Adoptive Applicant and All Household Members" (rev. 6/2009), if deemed necessary by the agency.
+(a) The most recent JFS 01653, "Medical Statement for Foster Care/Adoptive Applicant and All Household Members" (rev. 6/2009).

-(b) JFS 01349, "Foster Home Homestudy" (rev. 01/2003) or the JFS 01673, "Assessment for Child Placement (Homestudy)" (rev. 8/2005), the JFS 01673-A "Child Characteristics Checklist for Foster Care and/or Adoption" (rev. 08/2005) and the JFS 01530 "Multiple Children/Large Family Assessment" (rev. 12/2006), as applicable.
+(b) JFS 01349, "Foster Home Homestudy" (rev. 01/2003) or the JFS 01673, "Assessment for Child Placement (Homestudy)" (rev. 6/2011), the JFS 01673-A "Child Characteristics Checklist for Foster Care and/or Adoption" (rev. 12/2006) and the JFS 01530 "Multiple Children/Large Family Assessment" (rev. 12/2006), as applicable.

 (c) All JFS 01385 "Assessment for Child Placement Update" (rev. 12/2006) forms, if applicable.

-(f) Case record information documented by the placement worker's visits to the foster home.
+(e) Case record information documented by the placement worker's visits to the foster home.

-(a) Review information contained on the JFS 01691.
+(a) Review information contained on the JFS 01691 and all supporting documentation.